-Reminder: The students are held to the tenets of the Student Code of Conduct, a copy of which can be found on the Black Hills State University website.
+Reminder: The students are held to the tenets of the Student Code of Conduct.
 While responsible for compliance to the entire code, please note the sections on harassment and disruption of University business.

 Conclusion: A University is a place in which dissenting and controversial views can be aired and discussed.
 These exchanges of views are not merely tolerated but are a source of diversity and strength for our society.
 The mere fact that some may find the content of a demonstration or expression of free speech distasteful is no reason to ban that activity from campus.
 Accordingly, the right of expression is not a license to violate the law or interfere with the rights or safety of others to conduct business or express themselves.
 When a demonstration becomes violent or represses the rights of others, it has no place on a university campus.